laraveluk/website/README.md

 ### Etiquette
 As this is a community project, selected reviewers will go through your code to ascertain if the quality is sufficient for it to be merged.
-You are however free to choose any member of the community to review your code however only specificly assigned members can merge your PRS.
+You are however free to choose any member of the community to review your code however only specifically assigned members can merge your Pull Requests.
 Please be considerate towards reviewers/maintainers when raising issues or presenting pull requests.
-Let's show the world that LaravelUK members are civilized and great guys to work with.
+Let's show the world that LaravelUK members are civilized and great people to work with.

 ## Submission Requirements
 Before submitting a pull request: